 After arriving late on an evening in Riga, we hopped through a few bars after checking into the hotel in Old Town.
 Delisnacks was one of the few places around that was open and thankfully a vegan burger was on the menu!
 It was affordable and just what we needed then.
 The burger was basic, with a potato fritter patty.
 We had them again on another day.

 Walk to Wok was another place we tried and it was a bad experience.
 So it’s a noodle and wok place where you can pick and choose your ingredients and sauces.
 They do have many veg, mushroom, and nuts as topping.
-Before going, I read in reviews that they put egg by default in all their noodles so while ordering we asked for the noodles with no egg but guess what, we found bits of egg in ours.
-They should really ask before freely adding egg, not everyone wants to eat chicken periods.. gross.
-I lost my appetite and didn’t bother asking for another plate.
-Sadly had to waste some food after trying to separate out the egg.
+Before going, I read in reviews that they put egg by default in all their noodles so while ordering we asked for the noodles with no egg but guess what, I found bits of egg in mine.
+I lost my appetite and didn’t bother asking for another plate, trying to separate stuff out.
+Sadly had to waste some food.
 Moreover, the whole place smelt like fried eggs so we left asap.
-It’s cheap but we wouldn’t recommend this place.
+It’s cheap but we don’t recommend this place.

 Accidental finds: A kiosk in front of the central market area stocks some veggie samosas!
 To be sure, we asked the lady at the counter if they are vegan (Vegetable, yes?
 Egg, milk?)
 She shook her head and said no to egg and milk and pointed to the spinach, zucchini and mushroom samosas.
 We tried all of those and they were a pretty good snack, filled with plain steamed greens and mushroom.